A coastal destination with beaches, wildlife, and Puerto Rico’s largest resort.

-With a mix of laid-back beach vibes, a protected natural reserve, and a sprawling luxury resort, there’s something for every type of traveler in Humacao.
+With a mix of laid-back beach vibes, a protected natural reserve, and a sprawling luxury resort, there’s something for every type of traveler in Humacao (a name of Taíno origin).
 The municipality spans 44 square miles (117 square kilometers) on Puerto Rico’s Atlantic coast, with Naguabo to the north, Yabucoa to the south, and Las Piedras to the west.
 It’s about an hour’s drive from San Juan and 30 minutes from the airport and ferry terminal in Ceiba.

 The Land, Sea, and Stars

-For a fun-in-the-sun day at the beach, plant yourself at Playa Punta Santiago, a conveniently located spot that offers plenty of parking and is walkable to nearby restaurants and bars.
+For a fun-in-the-sun day at the beach, plant yourself at Punta Santiago beach, a conveniently located spot that offers plenty of parking and is walkable to nearby restaurants and bars.

 If you’re an astronomy buff, check the schedule at the University of Puerto Rico’s Astronomical Observatory.
 The research facility opens its doors to the public during lunar eclipses and other notable night-sky events.